 Endowment Fund Distributions (Spending).
 The UT Board determines the annual distributions from the endowments based on UTIMCO's recommendations.
 The key to preservation of endowment purchasing power over the long-term is control of spending through a target distribution rate.
 This target rate should not exceed the funds' average annual investment return minus fund expenses and inflation.
 The UT Board has approved two distinct forms of distribution or spending policies.
 One is the so-called "constant growth" spending policy, and the other is the "percent of assets" spending policy.

 The PHF and LTF utilize the constant growth spending policy.
 The PHF and LTF distributions are increased annually at the average rate of inflation provided that the distribution rate remains within a range of 3.5% and 5.5% of fund asset value.
 This distribution policy accommodates current needs without sacrificing the needs of succeeding generations.
 The constant growth spending policy uses a smoothing formula to reduce annual volatility in spending and to maintain spending on a sustainable basis.

 The PUF utilizes the percent of assets spending policy.
-The PUF's annual distributions are based on a distribution target of 4.75% of the PUF's three-year average net asset value.
+The PUF's annual distributions are based on a distribution rate of 4.75% of the PUF's three-year average net asset value unless the average annual rate of return of PUF investments over the trailing twelve quarters exceeds the expected return of the endowment policy portfolio by twenty-five basis points or more, in which case the distribution is calculated at 5.00% of the trailing twelve quarters' average net asset value.
 This policy has been chosen for the PUF because it is best for endowments in which the current distribution is small relative to the total budget, and where long-term growth of the fund is the key objective, which are the characteristics of the PUF and its beneficiaries.

 Click to print charts in this section using PDF format